 We have tramped over the decks of 100s of boats inspecting cabins, kitchens and meeting staff.
 We assign ratings for each boat depending on age, design, hygiene, crew and general "ambiance".
 We try to match boats so that each customer gets what they want at the right price.

-Our Favourite Houseboat Cruises for Kerala Backwater Tours
+Our Favourite Houseboat Tours of Kerala Backwater Tours

 About the Kerala Backwaters